A magnificent late-Georgian country house with exceptionally spacious and elegant accommodation of immense character.

 Court Hall is an imposing late Georgian residence which was built in the 1830s as a weekend country retreat for a Richard Sommers-Gard, a wealthy Exeter and London Banker who later became a Member of Parliament for Exeter.
 The property has been a major part of the village social history over many years and was originally built as a hall house, with the first floor over the great hall being added in 1904.
 It has a particularly imposing front façade with it's high gables, dressed flintstone and mullion windows.

-During the 20th century Court Hall was successfully run as a Country House Hotel, and more recently a boutique Bed & Breakfast, however has principally been a family home for the current owners for several years and has been granted full residential use.
-The accommodation is spacious and very adaptable in its layout and is an impressive house for those with large or extended family or could provide a variety of commercial income opportunities.
+During the 20th century Court Hall was successfully run as a Country House Hotel, and more recently a boutique Bed & Breakfast.
+Currently a wonderful family home with its spacious and very adaptable accommodation, its layout and is an impressive house for those with large or extended family or could provide a variety of commercial income opportunities.
 Court Hall has been the subject of a thorough programme of refurbishment in recent years and offers stunning, luxurious rooms which have been completed in a way to highlight the period features.
 It retains a huge amount of character and has extensive, very well-proportioned accommodation which has a great deal of elegance and a wonderful period ambience.

 Features are far too numerous to include within this brochure, but include several magnicent marble replaces, ornate cornicing and architraves (and in particular two elaborately carved pediments), agstone oors and the heavy mullion windows.
 All of this creates an atmosphere of grandeur and there is no doubt that the owners have brought the house back to its original former glory.